tpmullan/libimobiledevice-docker/README.md

 ```
 docker-compose exec idevice idevice_id -l
 ```

-to get all connected iOS devices' id
+You will get all connected iOS devices' id